UT-RSOC/.github/profile/README.md

 - 📚 **Access Exclusive Resources** - Get hands-on training and mentorship
 - 🏆 **Build Your Resume** - Earn certifications and demonstrate practical skills

-Whether you're just starting your cybersecurity journey or looking to deepen your expertise, the UT-RSOC Student Researcher Program provides a supportive environment to learn, grow, and make an impact in the field of cybersecurity.
+Whether you're just starting your cybersecurity journey or looking to deepen your expertise, the UT-RSOC SOC Analysts Program provides a supportive environment to learn, grow, and make an impact in the field of cybersecurity.

 **Learn more at our website: [https://rsoc.utexas.edu/](https://rsoc.utexas.edu/)**